LEON CIVITAS

 León has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the CITY OR CIVITAS category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the entire history of european integration and the future of Europe.

 Within the reform of Augustus (see Roman Empire), León was part of the Hispania Tarraconensis province voted to the militar control of the whole region and the gold transport, with a permanent Legio that gave the actual name to he city.
-With the reform of Constantine I (see Christian Empire), León was included in the imperial Catholic Diocesis of Hispania and in the new Province of Gallaecia, that operated the evangelization of northern Portugal and the actual regions of Galizia and Astures.
+With the reform of Constantine I (see Christian Empire), León was included in the imperial Catholic Diocesis of Hispania and in the new Province of Gallaecia, that operated the evangelization of northern Portugal and the actual regions of Galizia and Asturias.

 In Middle Age era, Leòn became an industrial centre and an important market for traders and artisans, who got the access to the municipal government so that the city had consolidated as one of the 13 cities in the Meseta enjoying the right to vote at the "Cortes of Castile", after the joining of the kingdoms in the Castile&Leòn Crown, by following its destiny until today.
-Starting from the 16th century, the economic and demographic decline continued until the modern era and the city remained controlled by a reduced set of noble families by means of the regimientos y regidurías, supporters of the military coup d'état that market the beginning of the Spanish Civil War in León on 20th July 1936 with the putschist military officers.
-Fortunately the main buildings and the several christian churches of Leòn have been conserved, such as Leonese customs and the Semana Santa ("Holy Week") yearly event featuring numerous processions through the centre of the city.
+Starting from the 16th century A.D., the economic and demographic decline continued until the modern era and the city remained controlled by a reduced set of noble families by means of the regimientos y regidurías, supporters of the military coup d'état that market the beginning of the Spanish Civil War in León on 20th July 1936 A.D.m with the putschist military officers.
+Fortunately the main buildings and the several christian churches of Leòn have been conserved, such as the Leonese customs and the Semana Santa ("Holy Week") yearly event featuring numerous processions through the centre of the city.

 If you want keeping in touch with the author send an email.
-Learn more on the book and next presentations: click here!
+Learn more on the book and next presentations on website.